infiniteflight/infiniteflight-docs/atc-guide/ground/taxi.md

 Step 2

-: This will bring up the communication menu, tap "Give way to > [Select appropriate reference to other aircraft]"
+: This will bring up the communication menu, tap "Give way to > [select appropriate reference to other aircraft]"